atanasgiliev/atanasgiliev.github.io/content/medea.md

 [^17]: This translation is written with the notion that his name should be pronounced with the second syllable stressed.
 [^18]: It is not completely clear at what point MEDEA rises.
 It makes sense to me that it would be sometime during AEGEUS’ first few lines after she finishes speaking.
 [^19]: JASON and the NURSE were played by the same actor.
 Thus, the present direction is a Loeb invention I choose to follow as it later helps when MEDEA sends the NURSE to bring the gifts from the house.
 If we stayed true to the Greek norms, it is likely that a ‘mute’ servant brought the presents.
+[^20]: The OCT edition has MEDEA make a specific sound on a few occasions during that PEDAGOGUE speech, which are presumably found in some papyri, but they have not been included in the edition’s line count.
+Thus, I have decided to substitute these ‘lines’ with stage directions.
+[^21]: The OCT edition has another uncounted line where the CHILDREN say a general exclamation instead of that stage direction.
+My motivation for the present replacement is the same as in the previous case.